coldbox-modules/SocketBox/README.md

 * `configure()` - You can configure the STOMP broker via a struct returned from this method (see below)
 * `authenticate( required string login, required string passcode, string host, required channel )` - Allows custom authentication logic to accept or deny a STOMP connect request.
 Note a STOMP connect message is different from a low level WebSocket connection.
 * `authorize( required string login, required string exchange, required string destination, required string access, required channel )` - Allows custom authorization logic to allow or deny a client from being able to subscribe to a destination or publish to a destination.
 * `onSTOMPConnect( required message, required channel )` - Called when a STOMP client connects.
-Typically you don't need to override this
+Typically, you don't need to override this
 * `onSTOMPDisconnect( required message, required channel )` - Called when a STOMP client disconnects.
-Typically you don't need to override this
+Typically, you don't need to override this

 Additionally, the following public methods are available to you to call anywhere in your app.
 Simply create an instance of your WebSocket class and call them.